 How to apply

-You apply using the form: Exemption to cancel a registration for a course or a project.
+You apply using the form: Application for exemption

-Here you describe your illness and how it is affecting your studies.
+You describe your illness and how it is affecting your studies.
 It is always a good idea to consult with the Student advisors when ill for a longer period.
-They can guide you in applying for the exemption and they can also help you with the study plan (word) or study plan (pdf) which is needed in order to show how you will organise your studies in the long run.
+They can guide you in applying for the exemption and they can also help you with the provisional study plan which is needed in order to show how you will organise your studies in the long run.

 You send it all in an email to sap@itu.dk.